Glossary of Terms

 Air Date

-In television and commercial production, the specific date on which a series episode, a TV commercial, or a television movie is to be aired, broadcasted, or televised.
+An air date in television and commercial production is the specific date on which a series episode, a TV commercial or a television movie is to be aired, broadcasted or televised.

 Basecamp

-The staging area for equipment and large vehicles when filming in one or more nearby locations; or when parking adjacent to the filming Location is not possible.
+Basecamp is the staging area for equipment and large vehicles when filming in one or more nearby locations or when parking adjacent to the filming location is not possible.
 Basecamp can be the site of activities not directly related to the filming process, such as a holding area for the extras or caterers.

 Blanks

-(aka Blank Cartridges) An explosive charge used in guns for the movies, to give the effect of shooting a gun or rifle.
+Blanks, or blank cartridges, are an explosive charge used in guns for the movies to give the effect of shooting a gun or rifle.

 Break-Away

-A set, hand prop, or other item (such as a beer bottle, chair, table, or window) designed and constructed to break in a specific and harmless way upon cue.
+A break-away is a set, hand prop or other item (such as a beer bottle, chair, table or window) designed and constructed to break in a specific and harmless way upon cue.

 Call Sheet

-A printed form specifying all scenes to be filmed the next day, listing crew members, phone numbers, directions to the location, special notes, and equipment required to film those particular scenes on a given day.
+A call sheet is a printed form specifying all scenes to be filmed the next day, listing crew members, phone numbers, directions to the location, special notes and equipment required to film those particular scenes on a given day.

 Call Time